siliu1/web-proposals/explainers/caretPositionFromPoint-shadow-DOM.md

 the returned caret position will only be in the shadow root if it's provided in `shadowRoots` argument.
 Otherwise, tie caret position will be in the shadow host's parent at the offset of the shadow host.

-The proposed change to the API maintains the boundary of closed shadow tree unless the shador root is provided to the API.
+The proposed change to the API maintains the boundary of closed shadow tree unless the shadow root is provided to the API.

 #### Alternative considered
 - Do not let this API pierce into shadow tree.
 Instead, put this API on `DocumentOrShadowRoot`.